skdunnigan/anothercup/README.md

 ![anothercup](anothercup-image.png)

-A personal blog for coding adventures.
+Source code for a personal blog of coding adventures.